Sexual Harassment Reports and Investigations

 At this phase, the SHO is not stating conclusions or opinions.
 However, if a witness disputes a fact, the SHO must weigh the competing evidence and decide which version is most credible and more likely than not to be true.
 For disputed facts, the SHO will list the disputed fact, citing all the evidentiary support.
 The SHO must also note that the fact was in dispute, how it was in dispute, and how the SHO resolved the factual dispute, if possible.
 For each statement explaining the resolution of a disputed fact, the SHO must cite evidentiary support.

 1. Ms. Karen Connor was initially appointed to the D.C.
-Department of Resource Development as a Deputy Director on May 10, 2012 (Ex.
+Department of Micro Farming as a Program Administrator on April 2, 2018 (Ex.
 1).

 2. Mr. Daniel Smith is a Program Analyst with the D.C.
-Department of Resource Development, who was appointed on March 15, 2013 (Ex.
+Department of Micro Farming, who was appointed on March 15, 2019 (Ex.
 2).

 6. Mr. Smith informed Ms. Connor that this conversation was unwelcome and made him uncomfortable (Ex.
 7).